 Birth is a natural process and rats rarely need assistance through delivery.
 Normally the entire sequence will occur in 1-2 hours.

-Longer birth sessions with obvious signs of abnormalities/distress may require assistance from a veterinarian.
+Pre-labor and longer birth sessions with obvious signs of abnormalities/distress may require assistance or emergency care from a veterinarian.
 Complications are more often seen in females pregnant for the first time over the age of 10-12 months, but can happen at any age.

 Even a normal birth can be somewhat stressful for the mother.
 Provide the doe with a warm safe area that is both private and comforting.
 Be sure it allows some observation and access should there in the event of complications.